zsparal/api-documentation/source/reference/v2/clients-api/get-client.rst

    :organization_access_tokens: true
    :oauth: true

-Retrieve a single client by its ID.
+Retrieve a single client, linked to your partner account, by its ID.

 Parameters
 ----------